Dr. William "Will" Rodman

 - Oh, Crap!: Is left shocked and speechless after Caesar drops a Big "NO!".

-- In addition, his first and last names are references to two of the astronauts in the original Planet of the Apes film.
+- Shout-Out Theme Naming: His first and last names are references to two of the astronauts in the original Planet of the Apes (1968) film.

-- Ungrateful Bastard: He should of been grateful for the fact that Caesar was merciful by locking him in a cage despite his abusive actions, but instead, he unlocks the cage and tries to fight and kill Caesar as well as the other primates.
+- Ungrateful Bastard: He should've been grateful for the fact that Caesar was merciful by locking him in a cage despite his abusive actions, but instead, he unlocks the cage and tries to fight and kill Caesar as well as the other primates.

 - "Well Done, Son!"
 Guy: From what we see of his interactions with his father, it seems that their relationship is a contentious one.
 John accurately considers Dodge to be a moron, while Dodge shows his most vulnerable side by apologizing for irritating his father.